httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Not every hashing algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (e.g. see {{?I-D.thomson-http-mice}}).

-## Usage with Encryption
+## Variations Within Content Encoding

+Content coding mechanisms can support different encoding parameters, meaning that the same input content can produce different outputs.
+For example, GZIP supports mulitple compression levels.
+Such encoding parameters are generally not communicated as representation metadata, for instance different compression levels would all use the same "Content-Encoding: gzip" field.
+Other examples include where encoding relies on nonces or timestamps, such as the aes128gcm content coding defined {{?RFC8188}}.

-The checksum of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.
+Since it is possible for there to be variation within content coding, the checksum conveyed by the integrity field cannot be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.

 ## Algorithm Agility {#sec-agility}